mratsim/weave/picasso/memory/memory.md

   - tasks can be destroyed in a thread that did not create them requiring threadsafe memory management memory fragmentation
+  - deque can deal with an unbounded number of tasks without reallocating
+  - allocated tasks need to be returned to the OS for long-running threads
 - Thread-local tasks:
   - no memory management needed
     in particular tasks are destroyed in the thread that created them
   - lots of 192 bytes memcpy (3 cache lines):
     - to and from the task channels
     - to and from the task deque
+  - unbounded number of tasks might require reallocation in the deque.
+    Furthermore the deque might never be shrunk again which might be an issue for long-running threads.

 #### Steal requests